 In 2021, it was revealed that consumers who participate in high-performing loyalty programs are 80% more likely to choose this brand over other competitors, and are twice as likely to recommend the brand to their friends.
 Seeing as the numbers are looking good, let’s look at the actual benefits of launching a loyalty program.

 A loyalty program provides brands with invaluable data on customers’ shopping patterns that would be far more difficult to collect any other way.
-Things such as trip frequency, product preferences, and cart size could all become readily available data if you choose to launch a loyalty program.
+Things such as repurchase rate, product engagement, product preferences, could all become readily available data if you choose to launch a loyalty program.

 By familiarizing yourself with your customers’ shopping habits you will then be able to develop a direct line of communication with them.